dougbeckwith/techdegree-project-9/README.md

 You will need Node.js to run the project

 - Download or clone the repository
-- change into the project directory
+- Change into the project directory
 - $ npm install
 - $ npm run seed
 - $ npm start